MacTavish27/Login-starter/README.md

 ```

 Social login is covered by `tests/Feature/Auth/SocialAuthTest.php`, which uses `Socialite::fake()` — so the suite runs without real OAuth credentials.

 ---

-## Security

-- `.env` is git-ignored — never commit real client secrets.
-- If a secret is ever exposed, **rotate it** in the provider's dashboard.
-- Use HTTPS and provider-specific production redirect URIs when deploying.

----